 - You could also serve at the post of state secretariat or as the head of a Public Sector Unit.

 - When at the central level, the central level, you could be posted as the Cabinet Secretary Additional Secretary, Joint Secretary, the Deputy Secretary and/ or the Under Secretary.

-- While you will formulate the policies and implement concerning finance and commerce, the final decisions on the same will be dependent on the concerned minister you’ll be working under.
+- While you will formulate the policies and implement them concerning finance and commerce, the final decisions on the same will be dependent on the concerned minister you’ll be working under.